Keyboard shortcuts

 Create User Task

-Prompt the user to run an action after install:
+Prompt the user to run an action — typically when state init detects is missing:

 })